mm19185/image-sync/README.md

-# 📦 Release 2.0 — Major Refactor & Feature Expansion
+# 📦 Release 2.0 — Major Refactor & New Features

-This release is a complete overhaul.
+This is a complete overhaul.
 The new version introduces a class-based architecture, vastly improved reliability, richer configuration options, smarter processing logic, and many new features designed for production-grade automation.

 ---